Variations on Memetic Algorithms for Graph Coloring Problems: Introduction

-The first objective of this paper is to present a new and simple algorithm that provides the best results for coloring DIMACS benchmark graphs.
-The second objective is to show why this algorithm effectively controls diversification.
-Indeed, in our work, the population of this memetic algorithm is reduced to only two individuals, called a couple-population.
-It provides the opportunity to focus on the correct `dose' of diversity to add to a local search.
-This new approach is simpler that a general evolutionary algorithm because it does not use numerous parameters such as selection, size of population, crossover and mutation rates.
+The $k$-coloring problem - finding a proper $k$-coloring of a given graph $G$ - is NP-complete~\cite{Karp72} for $k>2$.
+The best performing exact algorithms are generally not able to find a proper $k$-coloring in reasonable time when the number of vertices is greater than $100$ for random graphs~\cite{Johnson91, Dubois93, Malaguti11}.
+Only for few bigger graphs, exact approaches can be applied successfully~\cite{Held2011}.
+In the general case, for large graphs, one uses heuristics that partially explore the search-space to occasionally find a proper $k$-coloring in a reasonable time frame.
+However, this partial search does not guarantee that a better solution does not exist.
+Heuristics find only an upper bound of $\chi(G)$ by successively solving the $k$-coloring problem with decreasing values of $k$.

+This paper proposes two versions of a hybrid metaheuristic algorithm, denoted \emph{HEAD'} and \emph{HEAD}, integrating a tabu search procedure with an evolutionary algorithm for the $k$-coloring problem.
+This algorithm is built on the well-known Hybrid Evolutionary Algorithm (\emph{HEA}) of Galinier and Hao~\cite{Galinier99}.
+However, \emph{HEAD} is characterized by two original aspects: the use of a population of only two individuals and an innovative way to manage the diversity.
+This new simple approach of memetic algorithms provides excellent results on DIMACS benchmark graphs.

 The organization of this paper is as follows.
-The issue of diversification in heuristics is presented in Section~\ref{sect:diversity}.
-Section~\ref{sect:H2Col} describes our improvement of the memetic algorithm for the GVCP.
-The experimental results are presented in Section~\ref{sect:results} and some of the impacts of diversification are analyzed in Section~\ref{sect:analysis}.
-Finally, we consider the conclusions of this study and discuss possible future research in Section~\ref{sect:conclusion}.
+First, Section~\ref{sect:review} reviews related works and methods of the literature proposed for graph coloring and focuses on some heuristics reused in \emph{HEAD}.
+Section~\ref{sect:HEAD} describes our memetic algorithm, \emph{HEAD} solving the graph $k$-coloring problem.
+The experimental results are presented in Section~\ref{sect:results}.
+Section~\ref{sect:analysis} analyzes why \emph{HEAD} obtains significantly better results than \emph{HEA} and investigates some of the impacts of diversification.
+Finally, we consider the conclusions of this study and discuss possible future researches in Section~\ref{sect:conclusion}.